 In October 2017, Jan Hendrik launched his first TV show also entitled, JAN, which recently aired its second season.
 This breathtaking culinary travelogue captures Jan Hendrik’s journey to Michelin stardom and follows him around France and Italy, from which he draws enormous inspiration in his work.
 This SAFTA award-winning show premiered to a South African audience and is available to stream internationally.

 JAN the Journal – Jan Hendrik’s bi-annual luxury food and lifestyle publication – launched in May 2018, and chronicles Jan Hendrik and his team’s culinary voyage of discovery through a series of recipes and stories that explore the people, places and ingredients behind the food we eat.

-With the imminent launch of KLEIN JAN at Tswalu Kalahari – one of South Africa’s leading private game reserves – and by establishing JAN Innovation Studio in Cape Town, JAN has taken its first steps on home turf.
+With the launch of Restaurant Klein JAN at Tswalu Kalahari – one of South Africa’s leading private game reserves – in 2021, and by establishing JAN Innovation Studio in Cape Town, JAN has become firmly rooted in home soil.